 The cause of death was certified by R. H. Blaikie MD.

-Alexander Nisbet, son of the deceased, who had been present, gave notice of his father's death on 17 September 1915 at Edinburgh before James Craig, registrar.
+Alexander Nisbet, son of the deceased, who had been present where his father died, gave notice of his father's death on 17 September 1915 at Edinburgh before James Craig, registrar.
 The informant's address was noted as 11 Ratcliffe Terrace Edinburgh.

 Noted events in his life were: